 What Is Testosterone?

-Low Testosterone and the Body
+How Low Testosterone Can Change the Male Body

 - Loss of body hair

-- Smaller, softer testicles
+- Smaller testicles

 - Larger breasts